2015-2016 Estimated Costs

 Several programs charge differential tuition.
 Differential Tuition is assessed to students in selected programs to cover the costs of additional resources and facilities associated with those programs.
 Differential tuition is typically assessed to students accepted into the professional phase of the program.
 The differential tuition figure replaces the base tuition figure in the expenses listed in the chart at the top of this page.
 Students interested in architecture & landscape architecture, business, engineering, nursing and pharmacy pay differential tuition.

 The Department of Orientation and Student Success is funded by a $120.00 non-refundable fee charged to all new undergraduate and professional degree seeking students in their first semester at NDSU.
 The new student fee provides operations and personnel costs aimed at promoting student success and retention, including but not limited to, orientation and welcome week programs, tutoring services, and family weekend programs.
+An additional $75 fee is charged to International Students to support services provided by the Office of International and Study Abroad Services.

 Student fees cover the cost of selected university programs and activities, admission to fine arts and athletic events, student publications, technology and health and wellness services.